Tax and the Company Car (or Van!)

 Electric Charging

-Where electric charging is made available to an employee at their place of work, and provided this is available to all employees, this is a tax-free benefit and no benefit in kind charge arises, regardless of their level of private mileage.
+Where electric charging is made available to an employee at their place of work, and provided this is available to all employees, this is a tax-free benefit and no benefit-in-kind charge arises, regardless of their level of private mileage.

 In addition to this, where an electric company car is provided to an employee and an electric car charger is installed at their home, the cost of installing this is also tax free.
 However, if the employer pays to install an electric charger at an employee’s home for the employee’s private vehicle, this will result in an income tax liability on a taxable benefit for the employee at their marginal tax rate.